magnos-code/magnos/docs/source/tutorials/tutorial_2.rst

 .. figure:: simple_cubic_3d_stretched.png
    :figwidth: 600

-   *Figure 2.
-The same structure as in the first part, but with the lattice stretched in the z-direction to reduce the symmetry*
+   *The same structure as in the first part, but with the lattice stretched in the z-direction to reduce the symmetry*

 Now run the script again.
 You will see: